 Higher Print can be used with Applesoft, Integer Basic and several of the word processors, such as Pie Writer (Hayden Book Co.), which provide for user defined software interfaces.
-This includes Higher Word Processor, which is summarized in Part 3 below.
-A member has volunteered to provide an article on integrating a driver into Screenwriter.
-This may tell us how to make Higher Print work with Screenwriter.
+This includes Higher Processor, which is summarized in Part 3 below.
+A member has volunteered to provide an on integrating a driver This may tell us how to make Screenwriter.
+Higher Print work with Screenwriter.

-Included on the Higher Print Disk is documentation for Higher Print with appropriate listing program.
+Included the Higher on documentation for Higher Print with appropriate listing program.
 Higher Print was written by Dan Buchler, and modified to work on the C. Itoh by Chuck Boody.